Utkarsh-NI-Emerson/forked-semi-test-library-dotnet/README.md

-# Semiconductor Test Library for DotNet
+# Test Semiconductor Test Library for DotNet

 The [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) repository contains the source code for the Semiconductor Test Library written in C# using the .NET Framework.